Nick Vigil: 2016

 During training camp, Vigil competed for the role of backup linebacker against Paul Dawson and Marquis Flowers.
 Vigil earned praise for his performance during training camp and drew comparisons to the Carolina Panthers' Pro Bowl linebacker Luke Kuechly.
 Head coach Marvin Lewis named Vigil the backup weakside linebacker, behind Vincent Rey, to begin the regular season.

-He made his professional regular season debut in the Cincinnati Bengals' season-opener at the New York Jets and made one solo tackle in their 23–22 victory.
+He made his professional regular season debut in the Bengals season-opener at the New York Jets and made one solo tackle in their 23–22 victory.
 On January 1, 2017, Vigil accrued a season-high six combined tackles and broke up a pass during a 27–10 win against the Baltimore Ravens.
 Vigil finished his rookie season in 2016 with 21 combined tackles (15 solo) and one pass deflection in 16 games and zero starts.

 2017

 Vigil entered training camp as a candidate to receive the job as the starting strongside linebacker after the Bengals opted not to re-sign Karlos Dansby.
 Vigil competed for the role against Marquis Flowers and rookie Jordan Evans.
 Vigil had an impressive preseason and was ultimately named the starting strongside linebacker to begin the regular season.
 He started alongside weakside linebacker Vontaze Burfict and middle linebacker Kevin Minter.

-He made his first career start in the Cincinnati Bengals' season-opener against the Baltimore Ravens and recorded ten combined tackles (six solo), broke up a pass, and made his first career interception during their 20–0 loss.
+He made his first career start in the Bengals' season-opener against the Ravens and recorded ten combined tackles (six solo), broke up a pass, and made his first career interception during their 20–0 loss.
 Vigil intercepted a pass attempt by Ravens quarterback Joe Flacco, that was originally a screen pass intended for running back Terrance West, during the third quarter.
 On October 1, 2017, Vigil collected a season-high 12 combined tackles and made his first career sack during a 31–7 victory at the Cleveland Browns in Week 4.
 Vigil sacked Browns quarterback DeShone Kizer for a seven-yard loss in the second quarter.
 In Week 12, Vigil suffered a significant ankle injury during a 30–16 win against the Cleveland Browns and was inactive for three games (Weeks 13–15).
-On December 22, 2017, the Cincinnati Bengals officially placed Vigil on injured reserve for the remainder of the season.
+On December 22, 2017, the Bengals officially placed Vigil on injured reserve for the remainder of the season.
 He finished the 2017 NFL season with 79 combined tackles (45 solo), five pass deflections, one interception, and one sack in 11 games and 11 starts.